hbhungg/mnist-draw/README.md

 ## Machine Learning Model
 Python scripts related to defining, training, and implementing the machine learning model are contained within the `cgi-bin` folder.

-A convolutional neural network (CNN) is defined within the `model.py` module using the [TFLearn](http://tflearn.org/) library.
+A convolutional neural network (CNN) is defined within the `model.py` module using the [PyTorch](http://pytorch.org/) library.
 This model is configured for MNIST data inputs.

 The defined CNN can be trained against the MNIST dataset by running the `train.py` script.
-This script will automaticallly load the MNIST dataset from the TFLearn library to use as input, and the trained model's parameter files are saved into the `models` directory.
+This script will automaticallly load the MNIST dataset from the PyTorch library to use as input, and the trained model's parameter files are saved into the `results` directory.
 Pre-trained model files are made available in this directory already.

 The `mnist.py` script implements this trained model against the user's hand-drawn input.
 When the 'Predict' button is clicked, the contents of the drawing canvas are posted to this script as data url, and a JSON object containing the model's predictions is returned.